< All Posts

 The top reason for failed deliveries is bad address information.
 This could be anything from typos and missing apartment numbers to old addresses.
 It’s really important to make sure you get the address right when the customer places their order.
 Another big reason for failed deliveries is that the customer isn’t there to receive the package.

-How can businesses improve communication with customers about deliveries
+How can businesses improve communication with customers about deliveries?

 Businesses can use automated notifications via SMS, email, or app notifications to keep customers informed about delivery status.
 Real-time updates, including estimated arrival times and driver location, can further enhance communication.
 Providing multiple contact options, such as phone, email, or chat, ensures customers can easily reach out with questions or concerns.